PatrickJS/PatrickJS-starter/README.md

  │   │   │   │   ├──home.css               * simple css file for home styles
  │   │   │   │   └──home.html              * simple html file for home template
  │   │   │   │
- │   │   │   └──app-simple.ts              * the simple version of our App component components
  │   │   │   └──app.ts                     * App.ts: entry file for components
  │   │   │
+ │   │   │
  │   │   ├──services/                      * where we keep our services used throughout our app │   │   │   ├──TodoService.ts             * an example of a simple service
  │   │   │   └──services.ts                * where we gather our injectables from our services
  │   │   │
- │   │   ├──pipes/                         * where we keep our custom pipes │   │   │   ├──CapitalizePipe.ts          * a simple example of a Pipe
+ │   │   ├──pipes/                         * where we keep our custom pipes │   │   │   ├──CapitalizePipe.spec.ts     * a simple example of unit tests that we're able to define anywhere │   │   │   ├──CapitalizePipe.ts          * a simple example of a Pipe
  │   │   │   ├──RxPipe.ts                  * upgrade async pipe with Rx support
  │   │   │   └──pipes.ts                   * where we gather our custom pipes